o-mago/blog/content/posts/should-i-stay-or-should-i-go.md

 I know much of this stuff is not new, like generics or PGO.
 But all of it is thought through carefully and discussed in the community before being merged.
 And I think Go and its community are an ecosystem that revives and brings light to some old tech in a way that people think it’s new.
 Because they do it in a developer-friendly way, like PGO.
 It was already a thing in C++ and other languages.
 But if you search PGO today, the majority of content, posts, and talks will be related to Golang.

+## Go is an ecosystem

+Golang is more than a language; it is a Swiss Army knife.
+When you install it from the official website, you get a powerful tool with the capabilities of:

+- testing (`test`)
+- building (`build`)
+- formatting and fixing mistakes (`fmt`, `vet`)
+- managing modules (`mod`)
+- managing dependencies (`get`)
+- analyzing profiles (`tool pprof`)

+And benchmarking, outputting test coverage, and much more…

+It’s all accessible out of the box with the command line `go <command>`.
+You don’t have to install different tools to start coding and maintaining your code.
+Of course, there are some third-party tools that can help you along the way, like `golangci-lint`.

 ## The Community

 This is another great point: Golang has an active community of enthusiasts.
 You have official channels for it—Slack, Google Groups—and even the Go repository is a great place to get involved in discussions inside the issues.
 You can point out improvements or bugs and collaborate through pull requests.